alexkuc/wordpress-ci/README.md

 ### Useful Scripts

-The folder `useful-scripts` contains a collection of Bash scripts which could be potentially useful to your needs.
+The folder `scripts/code` contains a collection of Bash scripts which could be potentially useful to your needs.
 I have tried to make them as generic as possible but your requirements may require additional changes.

 ### Configs